josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Suppression_Modes/⚖️_fixivist_chain_of_command.md

 ## 🏮 Footer

-*⚖️ Fixivist–Institutional Tension* is a living node within the Polaris Protocol.
+*⚖️ Fixivist vs "Chain of Command" Institutional Tension* is a living node within the Polaris Protocol.

 It tracks how urgency-driven intervention is transformed, mediated, and operationalised within institutional systems.